 \subsection{Financial interpretation}

-We solve the HJB PDE defined in Equation \ref{eq:HJB_PDE} with the parameters $r=0.02,T = 1.0, \gamma = 0.95, \mu = 0.0219, \sigma = 0.2$.
+To illustrate the financial interpretation, we focus on the fixed-volatility HJB PDE in Equation~\eqref{eq:HJB_PDE}, with parameters $r=0.02$, $T=1.0$, $\gamma=0.95$, $\mu=0.0219$, and $\sigma=0.2$.
 Here, $r$ denotes the risk-free interest rate, $T$ is the investment horizon, and $\mu$ and $\sigma$ represent the expected return and volatility of the risky asset, respectively.
 The parameter $\gamma$ characterizes the investor's attitude toward risk.
 In this setting, the analytical solution to the HJB PDE is $v(t, x)=\exp (-0.019857375(1-t)) \frac{x^{0.95}}{0.95}$, which represents the maximum expected utility of wealth.
 The optimal investment fraction in the risky asset is constant and equal to $\hat{\alpha}=0.95$, meaning that 95\% of the portfolio should be allocated to the risky asset and the remaining 5\% to the risk-free asset.

-The QPINN and PINN models can be used to solve the HJB PDE to approximate its analytical solution $v(t, x)$.
-Once the hypothesis functions are obtained from the approximation shown in Figure \ref{fig:3D plot comparison} , the optimal control $\hat{\alpha}(t)$ can be directly derived from the HJB PDE (Equation \eqref{eq:init_HJB} and \eqref{eq:general_optimal_control}), this would allow an investor to achieve his maximum expected wealth.
+The QPINN and PINN models can be used to approximate the value function $v(t, x)$.
+Once the hypothesis functions are obtained from the approximation shown in Figure \ref{fig:3D plot comparison}, the optimal control $\hat{\alpha}(t)$ can be directly derived from the HJB PDE through Equations~\ref{eq:init_HJB} and \ref{eq:general_optimal_control}, allowing an investor to achieve the maximum expected wealth.